MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/cordova/index.md

 # Create an Apache Cordova app

 This tutorial shows you how to add a cloud-based backend service to an Apache Cordova cross-platform app by using Azure Mobile Apps and an Azure mobile app backend.
-You will create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.
+You'll create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.

-Completing this tutorial is a prerequisite for all other Apache Cordova tutorials about using the Mobile Apps feature in Azure App Service.
+Complete this tutorial before continuing with other Apache Cordova tutorials about using the Mobile Apps feature in Azure App Service.

 ## Prerequisites

-To complete this tutorial, you need the following:
+To complete this tutorial, you need:

 * [A working Apache Cordova 8.1.2 installation](https://cordova.apache.org/docs/en/latest/).
 * A text editor (such as [Visual Studio Code](https://visualstudio.com/code)).